Molunerfinn/hexo-theme-melody-doc/docs/theme-config.md

 top_img: true    # false or specific img url
 ```

-There are screen shots of the three different values:
+There are Screenshots of the three different values:

 - `top_img: true`